PennLINC/DevProps/README.md

 Here we're going to run the midnight scan club data through an analagous pipeline.
 The only real difference is a TR of 2.2 seconds rather than 0.8 seconds, but we'll concatenate across resting-state scans so we'll still have plenty of TRs for each participant.

 The parent script for this step (8.1) is [preProc_PWs_msc](https://github.com/PennLINC/PWs/blob/main/scripts/preProc_PW_msc.m).
-The first script called within is [apply_motion_mask_msc](https://github.com/PennLINC/PWs/blob/main/scripts/apply_motion_mask_msc.m), which applies and records the extended temporal censoring used to only analyze continuous segments of uninterrupted fMR images.
+The first script called within is [apply_motion_mask_msc](https://github.com/PennLINC/PWs/blob/main/scripts/apply_motion_mask_msc.m), which applies and records the extended temporal censoring used to only analyze continuous segments of uninterrupted fMR images (> 10 TRs).
 The only distinct between this script and the motion masking used for HCPD is the FD threshold.
-Because longer TRs yield higher FDs, the FD threshold was relaxed.
+Because longer TRs yield higher FDs, the FD threshold was relaxed to .4mm FD.

+After motion masking and saving out the valid TR indices, the time series are downsampled with [downsample_TSfs4_msc](https://github.com/PennLINC/PWs/blob/main/scripts/downsample_TSfs4_msc.sh).

+The downsampled time series are then ready for optical flow.
+This [script](https://github.com/PennLINC/PWs/blob/main/scripts/OpFl_Sph_fs4_runSweep_msc.m) will run optical flow on individual scans (preproc_PWs leverages the C-compiled verison, see section 3 for more info on how matlab code was compiled).
+Concatenation of resting-state data is performed _after_ optical flow with this [script](https://github.com/PennLINC/PWs/blob/main/scripts/Concat_mscFl.m).

 # 8.2 Midnight scan club replication: Post-processing

+[This script](https://github.com/PennLINC/PWs/blob/main/scripts/PGG_AngDistCalc4_CompVer_msc.m) will calculate angular distances on MSC data (angular distances from nabla PG).
+However, the stats we get and report come from [comparing angular sitances among msc optical flow output to null models (snull)](https://github.com/PennLINC/PWs/blob/main/scripts/PGG_AngDistCalc_snull_CompVer_msc.m), which is all lumped together for computational efficiency.
+Note that as for other CompVer scripts, the above script is meant to be [run as its c-compiled version](https://github.com/PennLINC/PWs/blob/main/scripts/run_PGG_AngDistCalc_snull_CompVer_msc.sh).
+You will have to uncomment the addpath command up at the top of .m file for line-by-line use.
+Also note that more virtual memory is needed for qsubbing MSC snull jobs, as the concatenated time series is longer.

+That's about it for MSC.
+Now we get to return to the warm comfort of r/rstudio to plot the output, labeled as SpunDips4_cnct.csv for each MSC participant.
+This only takes a few lines of code from [NullPlotting](https://github.com/PennLINC/PWs/blob/main/scripts/NullPlotting.Rmd).
+Specifically, lines 107-113.